 My research focuses in three areas each of which has generated several authored and edited books and journals special issues.
-These areas are political, social, and aesthetic Continental philosophy.
+These areas are political, social, and aesthetic Continental Philosophy.
 I study each of these following the hermeneutic principle according to which Being is not an objective entity that philosophy must describe but rather the effect of interpretations.
-Following the work of Hans-Georg Gadamer, Gianni Vattimo, and Richard Rorty, I emphasize the ontological and political nature of hermeneutics in order to demonstrate the danger of dogmatic beliefs for religious and political practices.
-The problems of education and emergency have been at the center of my research these past years in relation to politics, society, and art.
+Following the work of Gadamer, Vattimo, and Rorty, I emphasize the ontological and political nature of hermeneutics in order to demonstrate the danger of dogmatic beliefs for religious and political practices.
 My next books and essays will explore “fake news” and “post-truth” in this so-called age of alternative facts to argue, as Bruno Latour said, that "facts remain robust only when they are supported by a common culture, by institutions that can be trusted, by a more or less decent public life, by more or less reliable media.”

 Philosophical hermeneutics, philosophy of religion, aesthetics, and political philosophy